 In August 2019, Rachel Bibby from the Isle of Lewis became the first person to test a preliminary Greenland version of the app and got the first successful tick from Greenland.

 In October 2019, Rebecca Douglas from Kent tested the app against an aurora in Canmore, Canada and showed that the app perfectly tracked the aurora in the sky.
 She became the first person to report on the app from Canada.
+Work on the full Canada project started on November 30th, 2020 when I had obtained access to every magnetometer in Greenland and was, therefore, able to 100% accurately track substorms across Canada.

 Onset alerts are the most difficult alert to issue.
 I have spent countless hours refining and perfecting these.
 They are essential for the higher latitudes (>63N), as they are the heads-up that the aurora is coming visible by the naked eye.
 They are more an advisory for the lower latitudes.
 The problem is that, when they need issuing, the magnetometers are close to ambient, so it is really important to determine the transition in the substorm phases accurately.
 It is also important not to spam the users with onset alerts when the magnetometers wobble around background levels before committing themselves.